Doctors use man’s toe to recreate sawed-off thumb

 CARSON CITY, Mich.
-(WOOD) — Aiden Atkins’ road to recovery began with a thumbs up.
+(WOOD) — Aiden Adkins’ road to recovery began with a thumbs up.

-“It didn’t hurt at all, not even a little bit,” Atkins said.
+“It didn’t hurt at all, not even a little bit,” Adkins said.

 “I realized that what I had seen fly was not anything to do with the piece of wood.
-It actually was my thumb I had seen fly,” Atkins said.
+It actually was my thumb I had seen fly,” he said.

 Time was ticking to reattach Adkins’ thumb.
 The surgery had to be done within four hours, but his family couldn’t find it.
 In fact, they still haven’t found it.

-“God has a plan for everything,” Atkins said.
+“God has a plan for everything,” Adkins said.
 “He does it for a reason.”

 On Aug.
-20, doctors detached Atkins’ left index toe at the University of Michigan Hospital.
-They used it to recronstruct a thumb.
+20, doctors detached Adkins’ left index toe at the University of Michigan Hospital.
+They used it to reconstruct a thumb.

-A month after his surgery, Atkins started hand therapy with Mary Free Bed Rehabilitation Hospital’s Hand Therapy Program.
+A month after his surgery, Adkins started hand therapy with Mary Free Bed Rehabilitation Hospital’s Hand Therapy Program.
 He worked closely with his occupational therapist, Kelly Nye.

 “His thumb does bend and straighten pretty well,” Nye said.
 “That’s the most motion I’ve ever seen out of a toe-to-thumb transfer.”

-Nye spent months teaching Atkins how to reuse and regain strength in his new thumb.
-All the practice has helped Atkins continue his passion for taxidermy and his love for target practice.
+Nye spent months teaching Adkins how to reuse and regain strength in his new thumb.
+All the practice has helped him continue his passion for taxidermy and his love for target practice.

 But it’s really the love from his therapist that helped him end his road to recovery with another thumbs up.

-“I definitely wouldn’t be as far as what I am if it wasn’t for you helping me,” Atkins said.
+“I definitely wouldn’t be as far as what I am if it wasn’t for you helping me,” Adkins said.